-But let’s imagine that you are not aware of your triggers and that, after conducting a self-examination, you’ve realised that you are in fact exhibiting a number of the signs and symptoms of stress.
+But let’s imagine that you are not aware of your triggers and that, after conducting a self-examination, you’ve realised that you are exhibiting several of the signs and symptoms of stress.
 How do you go about reducing the stress response and restoring your inner harmony?

 Yoga, much for the same reason as exercise, demonstrably disposes of the demonic forces of stress.
 Stretching and slow body control movements also release ‘feel good’ chemicals.
 In addition, Yoga has been shown to enhance proprioception – body awareness.
 By enhancing body awareness we will sharpen our sensitivity to detecting the signs and symptoms of the silent killer.
 (Challenge yourself to 30 days of Yoga.)

-If you do find yourself suffering from chronic stress and the methods outlined above don’t seem to help, it is imperative that you seek professional support: IMMEDIATELY!
+If you do find yourself suffering from chronic stress and the methods outlined above don’t seem to help, you should consider seeking professional support.
 By following the link you will be able to find the support you need.

-Why Zebras Don’t Get Ulcers by Robert M. Sapolsky
+Why Zebras Don’t Get Ulcers – Robert M. Sapolsky

 Now in a third edition, Robert M. Sapolsky's acclaimed and successful Why Zebras Don't Get Ulcers features new chapters on how stress affects sleep and addiction, as well as new insights into anxiety and personality disorder and the impact of spirituality on managing stress.
 As Sapolsky explains, most of us do not lie awake at night worrying about whether we have leprosy or malaria.
 Instead, the diseases we fear - and the ones that plague us now - are illnesses brought on by the slow accumulation of damage, such as heart disease and cancer.

-“Even when all is known, the care of a man is not yet complete, because eating alone will not keep a man well; he must also take exercise.
-For food and exercise, while possessing opposite qualities, yet work together to produce health.”
+'Even when all is known, the care of a man is not yet complete, because eating alone will not keep a man well; he must also take exercise.
+For food and exercise, while possessing opposite qualities, yet work together to produce health,' (quote attributed to Hippocrates).

 The benefits of exercise